COVID Boosters and Kids: What to Know

 January 07, 2022

-“The wave of the Omicron variant has put all of us on high alert - case numbers are at an all time high, and we’re seeing more hospitalizations for our younger populations than previously seen,” shares Mariawy Riollano-Cruz, M.D., a pediatric infectious disease specialist at K. Hovnanian Children’s Hospital.
-“The high transmissibility of the variant makes it even more crucial for all of us to get vaccinated and boosted.”
+“The ever-changing COVID-19 variants have put all of us on high alert - as the cold weather returns many of us to indoor activities,” shares Mariawy Riollano-Cruz, M.D., a pediatric infectious disease specialist at K. Hovnanian Children’s Hospital.
+“The high transmissibility of the variant makes it even more crucial for all of us to get boosted.”

 Should I get my child boosted?